namanjain152003/git-and-github/Notes.md

 So the command is git commit -m " " is used to commit and add commit message .

-by git log command is used to check the log of the commits
+by git log command is used to check the log of the commits.

 git add .  can be used to add all files together in one go dot (.) to specify everything inside this current directory.